vontainment/v-wordpress-plugin-updater/README.md

 - Fixed plugin table sorting order
 - Cleaned up code
 - Added WAF
+5/20/23
+- Tabbed interface
+- Upload multible plugins at once
+- Deletes old plugin version on new upload
+- Theme Updates

 ### To-Do List

 - Polish GUI ( Needs some tweaks).
 - Need to make it more efficient and limit the request sent back and forth.
-- Maybe add themes and mu-plugin updates.
+- Maybe add mu-plugin updates.
 - Right now it logs everything to the debug log in WordPress.
 Would like to maybe set up its unlocking system that can be viewed from the admin.
 - Move plugin variables to WordPress config.